mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Difficult (-4) Stealth check is needed to sneak past the security officer, unless he can be distracted somehow.

-The shuttle is activated by a keycode known to the pilot and cargo- master.
+The shuttle is activated by a keycode known to the pilot and cargo-master.
 It is Very Difficult (-4) to hack the keycode using Electronics or Computers.

 Sneaking Onto The Ore Shuttle: A character can hide in the full ore